damirka/move-syntax/README.md

 **What's inside**:

-- Move and Mvir syntax highlighting (always up to date)
+- Move and Mvir syntax highlighting (always up to date) + spec support
 - [Move Language Server](https://github.com/dfinance/move-language-server) and syntax error check!
-- Built-in compiler Move (and Mvir) for Libra and Dfinance blockchains
 - Move Executor - you can run your code in VSCode!
 Type `Move: Run Script`
-- `{{sender}}` pattern support for your address.
+- `{{sender}}` pattern support for address in your modules and scripts
+- Built-in compiler Move (and Mvir) for Libra and Dfinance blockchains

 Already want to try?
 [To the marketplace!](https://marketplace.visualstudio.com/items?itemName=damirka.move-ide)